MDURATION

 * This function assumes the par value is $100.

-* This function calculates the annual modified duration for a security with regular interest payments adjusted for markey yield per number of coupon payments a year.
+* This function calculates the annual modified duration for a security with regular interest payments adjusted for the frequency of interest payments.

-* Duration is the weighted average of the coupon payment cash flows and is a measure of the bond's interest rate risk and MDuration divides the duration by (1 + yield/frequency).
+* Duration is the weighted average of the coupon payment cash flows and is a measure of the bond's interest rate risk.

 * Dates must be entered as text strings with quotation marks or as serial numbers.